N 130th St – Bitter Lake to Haller Lake Mobility Improvements

 Project Background

-This project is the result of multiple planning and community engagement processes to create connections to the NE 130th St light rail station and around the neighborhood.
+This project is the result of multiple planning and community engagement processes to create connections to the future Pinehurst Station (formerly the NE 130th St Infill Station) and around the neighborhood.
 Sound Transit expects 3,300-3,700 daily riders at this station with 90% arriving by walking, biking, rolling, or taking transit.

 Through two studies related to the upcoming N 130th St and N 148th St light rail stations (below), we heard from neighbors about priorities for improving safety and accessibility in their neighborhood.
 As a result, we identified a set of safety and mobility improvements that will help neighbors get to/from the light rail station and around their neighborhood.